linkerd/linkerd/linkerd/docs/protocol-http.md

 With this configuration, a request to `:5000/true/love/waits.php` will be mapped to `/http/true/love` and will be routed based on this name by the corresponding dtab.
-Additionalyl, because `consume` is true, after routing, requests will be proxied to the destination service with `/waits.php` as the path component of the URL.
+Additionally, because `consume` is true, after routing, requests will be proxied to the destination service with `/waits.php` as the path component of the URL.